 Jackson Library is a 70% depository for United States government materials and a 100% depository for North Carolina materials.
 In addition, we also house microform collections of British Parliamentary materials, including Hansard and Sessional Papers.
-The core Government Information collection is located in the Reference Department.
+The core Government Information collection is located in the ROI Department.
 Assistance in locating materials from the both the core collection and the stacks is available at the Reference Desk

 Indexes and Abstracts

 Indexes and abstracts are subject and/or author guides that may be used to find articles in journals, magazines, and newspapers.
 Most indexes and abstracts are available electronically, though a few are available in print.
 Reference librarians can help you select the best indexes or abstracts for your topic.